toterGott/memory-cards-bot/Readme.md

 This is a telegram bot with memory cards.

  ## TODOs
-- Add a scheduler
+- Make page elements reusable.
+Move callback initialization inside
 - Add a card browser in a collection browser
-- Make page elements reusable
+- On schedule do not send if not in stand by
+- On schedule do not send if previous card not answered
+- Add a default